wp-plugins/book-review/readme.txt

 * Source
 * Up to five customized URLS (as configured in the settings)
 * Cover URL
-* Summary
+* Synopsis
 * Rating

-If the *Book Info* section has been filled out, these details will appear above the post's content.
+If the *Book Info* section has been filled out, these details will appear in the post.

 = Features =
+* Position the review box either above or below the post's content.
 * Customizable background and border colours.
-* Ability to optionally show ratings on the home page.
+* Ability to optionally show ratings on the home page when summary text is used.
 * Use the built-in star rating images or specify your own.
 * Configure up to five links of your choosing.
 These can be text-based links or you can provide your own images.
 * Open your custom links in the same tab or in a new one.